 Few people — if any — would consider having a baby overseas.
 But if you are having a baby, or you’re considering it… The following two countries will give your child immediate citizenship, and you, as the parents, can get permanent residency and expedited citizenship if you travel there to give birth.

 Give your unborn child the ultimate gift — a second passport — in one of these two countries…

 There are few assets you can give your child in their lives that will be more powerful than a second passport.
 Throughout their lives, they’d benefit from having a second home to run to should things go terribly wrong in your own country.

 They’d be able to go study there with ease, benefiting from the same privileges any other citizen would enjoy there.
 And ultimately, they’ll enjoy greater optionality in terms of places to live, work and invest.

-(Simon himself has first-hand experience of having a baby in Mexico, while another member of the Sovereign Man team gave birth in Chile some years ago as well.
+(Simon himself has first-hand experience of having a baby in Mexico, while another member of the Sovereign Research team gave birth in Chile some years ago as well.
 Simon reports that the entire birth experience in Mexico was excellent, from start to finish.
 The doctors, facilities and level of care they received was world class; in fact, he can’t imagine that it could have been any better.)

 Two countries where a local birth also delivers a robust Plan B…